0verse/coc/README.md

 <img src="/images/coc-logo.svg" width="30%" height="30%"></img>

-# The Co C Programming Language
+# The Co/C Programming Language
-Co C is a systemic approach of the C programming language.
-The Co C syntax looks somewhat different but it is basically converted to, and fully compatible with C. Therefore, one can code valid C program if one wishes so, while mixing it with additional syntax.
-Needless to say, Co C is not a replacement of C.
+Co/C is a systemic approach to the programming language.
+The Co/C syntax looks somewhat different but it is basically converted to, and fully compatible with C. Therefore, one can code valid C program if one wishes so, while mixing it with additional syntax.
+Needless to say, Co/C is not a replacement of C.

 ## Build
 ```